hnryjmes/POODR/README.md

 * "Gear is now smarter because it knows less."

 * When you can't make so many changes, aim to expose dependencies rather than conceal them

+* Using wrappers (Ruby modules) to protect from changes, 'factories'

+* Dependencies and direction